-In collaboration with the Clinical Genetics department we are now employing two Illumina HiSeq 2500 and two Illumina MiSeq sequencers to offer a wide range of next gen sequencing services.
+In collaboration with the Clinical Genetics department we are employing Illumina sequencing to offer a wide range of next gen sequencing services.
 We now support whole genome sequencing, whole exome sequencing and small RNA sequencing with many other NGS applications to follow.
 The sequencers enable us to bring diagnostic applications to a next level in terms of speed and cost effectiveness.
-For the analysis of NGS data we join forces with the CCA Drylab bioinformatics facility.

 Droplet Digital PCR (ddPCR, BioRad QX200) equipment was installed to provide us with the ultimate technology for mutation testing and is being applied for absolute quantification of target DNA and RNA in liquid biopsies and for validation of NGS mutation analysis.

 The CCA-Drylab project was installed to handle the BIG data NGS produces, which requires solid computing power, reliable data storage and retrieval, fast transport and granular access rights management.
 To facilitate reproducible research, tools are made available through GitHub, R/Bioconductor and Galaxy while data is deposited in community supported and access controlled data repositories (GEO, EGA, TranSMART).

 The Tumour Genome Analysis Core is accredited according to ISO 15189 for its diagnostic activities